 Twitter Hashtag: #netfridays

-We will continue with the Networking Fridays during the months of June and July.
-Full calendar for the months of June and July will be soon posted.
+We will continue with the Networking Fridays during the following months.
+Stay tuned for the next sessions or watch past sessions in our YouTube Channel.
 Expect some very exciting afternoons, or mornings or evenings, depending on where you are…

 If you need any additional information please send an email to Jose Luiz Moutinho.